 Salt and Pepper*

-Wash and dry all produce.* Roughly chop cilantro.
+Before starting, preheat your broiler to high and wash and dry all produce.
+Roughly chop cilantro.
 Peel, then mince or grate garlic.
 Juice one lime, then cut remaining lime into wedges.
-Using a box grater, coarsely grate carrot.
-In a small bowl, reserve 1 cup diced tomatoes from the can and set aside.
-(NOTE: We will use the reserved diced tomatoes in Step 5!)
+Coarsely grate carrot using a box garter.
+Reserve 1 cup diced tomatoes from the can into a small bowl.
+Set aside.
+(NOTE: We will use reserved diced tomatoes in Step 5!)

 Heat a large non-stick pan over medium heat.
-When the pan is hot, add 1 tbsp oil, then onions, garlic and grated carrots.
+When hot, add 1 tbsp oil, then onions, garlic and carrots.
 Cook, stirring occasionally, until onions soften, 2-3 min.
-Add turkey and 4 tbsp Mexican seasoning.
-Cook, breaking up turkey, until no pink remains, 4-5 min.
-(TIP: Cook to a min. internal temp. of 74°C/165°F.**)
+Add turkey and Mexican seasoning.
+Cook, breaking up turkey, until no pink remains, 4-5 min.**

-To the pan with turkey mixture, stir in diced tomatoes from the can (NOTE: don't use the reserved diced tomatoes), broth concentrates and 1/2 cup water.
+Add diced tomatoes from the can (NOTE: don't use the reserved diced tomatoes), broth concentrates and 1/2 cup water to the turkey mixture.
+Stir together.
 Simmer, stirring occasionally, until sauce is slightly reduced, 5-6 min.

-Meanwhile, cut cucumbers in half, lengthwise, then into 1/8-inch thick half moons.
-Cut tomatoes into 1/4-inch pieces.
-In a medium bowl, combine tomatoes, cucumber, cilantro, 1 tbsp lime juice and 1 tbsp oil.
+While sauce simmers, cut cucumbers into 1/8-inch thick half moons.
+Cut roma tomatoes into 1/4-inch pieces.
+Toss together roma tomatoes, cucumber, cilantro, 1 tbsp lime juice and 1 tbsp oil in a large bowl.
 Season with salt and pepper.
 Set aside.
 Spray or wipe a 9x13-inch baking dish with 1-2 tbsp oil.

 When sauce is slightly reduced, use a slotted spoon to divide turkey mixture between tortillas.
-Roll each tortilla up to close and place, seam-side down, in the prepared baking dish.
+Carefully roll each tortilla up to close and place, seam-side down, in the prepared dish.
 Spoon over reserved diced tomatoes from the small bowl and any remaining sauce from the pan.
 Sprinkle over cheese.
-Broil assembled enchiladas in middle of oven, until cheese melts, 2-4 min.
+Broil enchiladas, in middle of oven, until cheese melts, 2-4 min.

 Divide enchiladas and lime cucumber-tomato salad between plates.
 Squeeze over a lime wedge, if desired.